MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 In the network security group for the data tier subnet, navigate to **Inbound Security Rules** and select **Add**.
 Populate the list with the following:

 - Source: Application security group
-- Destination application security groups: Select your data tier ASG
+- Destination application security groups: Select your data tier application security group
 - Source port ranges: 1433
 - Destination: Application security groups
-- Destination application security groups: Select your data tier ASG
+- Destination application security groups: Select your data tier application security group
 - Service: MS SQL
 - Destination Port Ranges: This will be automatically filled in for port 1433.
 - Protocol: This will be automatically selected for TCP.